VanAnderson/AmongUs-quickstart/readme.md

 - Run around the map until you find one of the crewmates, they will be called "Dummy 1" "Dummy 2", ect.
 - Get close to the crew mate and click "Kill" (Or 'Q' key on the PC) to kill the crew mate
 - Go up to the dead body and hit "Report" (or 'R' key on the PC) - this will initiate a mock vote.
 Click someones name and then the green check that appears to vote for them.
+	- Both imposters and crewmates can report a dead body.
+If you are the imposter, sometimes reporting your own kill can make you seem less suspicious.
+	- Reporting a dead body during a critical sabatoge will cancel the sabatoge.

 If you can complete all of the above items then you'll be off to a great start for playing with a group!
 The rest can be learned as you go.